mlynch018/DBProject/README.md

 Create a database called talent (can be done with phpadmin when clicking admin on XAMPP next to SQL).

 Intalize Database with .sql file.
-(Click on your talent database, then SQL and copy and paste the code in the .sql file)
+(Click on your talent database, then click SQL.)
+Copy and paste the code in the .sql file, then click GO.

-Add the test folder to the htdocs folder of the xampp folder on your pc.
+Add the entire test folder to the htdocs folder of the xampp folder on your pc.

 Test via the website localhost/test/index.php